-Soldiers' Charity Round Up March 2019
+Soldiers' Charity Round Up July 2019

 RIFT is honoured to work closely with ABF The Soldiers' Charity, bringing much-needed support to Armed Forces personnel and their families in times of hardship or bereavement.
 Here's a quick round-up of some of this month's ABF news and events:

 £10,000 grant awarded to BASIC

 Salford-based Brain and Spinal Injury Centre (BASIC) is an organisation specialising in helping people with debilitating injuries to either the spine or brain.
 It also offers support for those suffering from long-term neurological conditions.
 ABF: The Soldiers’ Charity was delighted to award the centre £10,000 to help fund its pioneering work in Virtual Reality therapies.
 As an emerging technology, we’re only just seeing the tip of the iceberg of VR’s therapeutic potential.
 BASIC, for example, is using it to break new ground with veterans suffering from PTSD.
 By combining a Computer Assisted Rehabilitation Environment (CAREN) with Eye Movement and Desensitising Reprocessing techniques (EMDR), this new type of treatment is already being used to help PTSD sufferers process distressing memories.